 “Which Starbucks is the best one on campus?”

-The sink is also a great place to meet friends—bring up controversial topics like Colgate vs. Crest, or, to be on the safe side, just ask them how they’re enjoying campus so far.
+The sink in the communal bathroom is also a surprisingly great place to meet friends—bring up controversial topics like Coke vs. Pepsi, or, to be on the safe side, just ask them how they’re enjoying campus so far.

 Don’t beat yourself up if the first person you meet doesn’t become your all-time best friend.
 You have a lot of time to get to know people, so go at your own pace and challenge yourself when it feels right.

 Leave your door open

 For a bit, at least!
 This is a great way to meet people in residence, without having to leave the comforts of your dorm room.

 Try it out when you’re unpacking at the beginning of the term, and it will show people that you’re friendly and open.
 And you never know—someone really cool might be walking by and get the urge to say hi because you left your door open.
 Then when they leave, you can shut the door real quick without any guilt.
 Win-win!

 Starting this new chapter of your life might seem daunting, but small steps can get you far.
 Go at your own pace, say yes to things when they feel right, and give yourself the space you need to relax and re-energize.

 Be kind to yourself, focus on the things that matter, and try not to stress if you don’t have a gaggle of friends after the first week.
 Lots of people don’t find their niche right away, and that’s totally fine.